TC-Hewitt/OatCrownRust/README.md

 ```
 <br />

-**2. Input for regions of interest** - similarly, we will have a table _loci.granges.txt_ with start and end coordinates for specific loci, with extra fields for locus name and chosen colours as HEX values
+**2. Input for regions of interest** - similarly, we will have a table _loci.granges.txt_ with start and end coords for specific loci, with extra fields for locus name and chosen colours as HEX values
 ```
 chr start   end name    colour chr1_A  2140000 2200000 loc1A '#61d04f'